-1. Fast Throughput.
+- 1. Fast Throughput.

+The AD076/AD076A is a

-The AD976/AD976A is a high speed (100 kSPS/200 kSPS throughput rates respectively), 16-bit ADC based on a switched capacitor architecture.
+- The AD976/AD976A is a high speed (100 kSPS/200 kSPS throughput rates respectively), 16-bit ADC based on a switched capacitor architecture.

 - Single-Supply Operation.

-The AD976/AD976A operates from a single 5 V supply and dissipates only 100 mW max. - Comprehensive DC and AC Specifications.
-The AD976/AD976A is factory calibrated and fully tested for SNR and THD as well as the traditional specifications of offset, gain and linearity. - Complete A/D Solution.
+The AD976/AD976A operates from a single 5 V supply and dissipates only 100 mW max.

+- Comprehensive DC and AC Specifications.

+The AD976/AD976A is factory calibrated and fully tested for SNR and THD as well as the traditional specifications of offset, gain and linearity.

+- 4. Complete A/D Solution.

 The AD976/AD976A offers a highly integrated solution containing an accurate ADC, reference and on-chip clock.